Types Of Mortgage Lenders And Lender Overlays For Home Loans

 - Many banks or lenders with overlays will not help borrowers raise their credit scores or work with borrowers who do not yet qualify

-- Bankers also do not recommend borrowers to other mortgage lenders in the event if the mortgage loan borrower does not qualify for their own products
+- Bankers also do not recommend borrowers to other mortgage lenders in the event of borrowers does not qualify for their own products

-- Borrowers who do not qualify for their own mortgage loan products, the mortgage loan borrower is out of luck and left on their own to find another bank or mortgage banker
+- Borrowers who do not qualify for their own loan products, the borrower is out of luck and left on their own to find another bank or mortgage banker

-Over 75% of the borrowers of The Gustan Cho Team at USA Mortgage are folks who either gotten a last minute mortgage loan denial or who are stressing with their current lender and mortgage process.
+Over 75% of the borrowers of The Gustan Cho Team at Loan Cabin Inc. are folks who either gotten a last-minute mortgage loan denial or who are stressing with their current lender and mortgage process.

 - There is no reason for any borrower to stress over the mortgage process